Jakov Lukarević (bishop): Episcopacy

 The Ragusan authorities appealed to the General to backtrack his sentence for Lukarević and others as they weren't guilty of disobedience.
 As the General was also a participant at the Council of Trent, the Ragusan authorities tried to get to him via Archbishop Beccadelli, but to no avail.
 Lukarević and other Franciscans, supported by the authorities, refused to report to Zamora as requested by the visiatator, explaining that they were occupied with pastoral work.
 Da Fermo continued to insist that the extraordinary chapter must be held and that the accused Franciscans need to report to the General.

 In the meantime, the bishop of Trebinje-Mrkan Toma Crijević died.
-The Ragusan authorities then wrote to Amaltheo, the secretary of Cardinal Charles Borromeo that Lukarević, a friar of "excellent life" should be appointed his successor.
+The Ragusan authorities then wrote to Amaltheo, the secretary of Cardinal Charles Borromeo, that Lukarević, a friar of "excellent life", should be appointed his successor.
 In this manner, the authorities tried to resolve the existing disputes and fill the episcopal vacancy in Trebinje.
-However, for the nomination to pass, it was necessary to resolve the dispute between General Zamora on one side and Lukarević, supported by the authorities on the other.
+However, for the nomination to pass, it was necessary to resolve the conflict between General Zamora on one side and Lukarević, supported by the authorities on the other.
 As the issue of Lukarević's appointment dragged on, the authorities again wrote to the most influential cardinals about his appointment.
-At the beginning of 1563, the authorities asked Zamora to come to Dubrovnik himself to be assured that the authorities are right in the dispute.
+At the beginning of 1563, the authorities asked Zamora to come to Dubrovnik himself to be assured that the authorities are proper in the dispute.
 In April 1563, they wrote to cardinals Borromeo, da Carpi, Alessandro Farnese and Clemente d'Olera.
-Da Carpi was especially opposed to Lukarević's appointment, insisting that the existing dispute should be resolved beforehand.
+Da Carpi opposed Lukarević's appointment, insisting that the existing dispute should be resolved beforehand.